 If you don't light those white walls, they don't add much to the photo, and they aren't exactly white.

-To be honest, there is nothing magical about going to a studio.
+There is nothing magical about going to a studio.
 You spend money to rent the place.
 You lug in your gear at the start of the day and you lug it out when you're done.

 Your model and makeup artist need to use part of the time to prepare and you need time to setup your gear, which means you're paying for time when you aren't shooting.
 Don't forget that you have to leave time to break everything down and pack it up to leave.